Urban Shopping Plaza

 Urban Shopping Plaza (爾本購物廣場) is a shopping mall located in Yilan City, Yilan County, Taiwan that opened on 13 July 2022.
 The mall was originally the staff dormitories of Taiwan Railways; after two years of design and reconstruction, the original building was demolished and rebuilt into a mall with a total floor area of around 10,000 m2 and 2 floors above ground, that provides 450 parking spaces.
 The plaza has introduced both domestic and international catering and lifestyle brands, including Sushiro, Nitori, Daiso, Starbucks, Kangol, and various themed restaurants.

 Public transportation

-The mall is located in close proximity to Yilan railway station, which is served by the Taiwan Railways.
+The mall is located in close proximity to Yilan railway station, which is served by the Taiwan Railway.